-Taking in CIMdata PLMNews' Webinar "The State of the PLM Economy" this morning with Stan @smprezbo Przybylinski.
+Taking in CIMdata PLMNews' Webinar "The State of the PLM Economy" this morning with Stan Przybylinski.

 Stan reminding us that PLM is different for different industries.
 Companies that make automobiles don't care about the problems toothpaste makers face.
 Hexagon AB is of greater interest now that they no longer only make measuring devices.
-They are dominant on the shop floor, says @smprezbo.
+They have a strong position on the shop floor, says Mr Przybylinski.

 Siemens PLM working on "generative engineering": generative design that will eventually be applied to more than just single parts, but to entire sub-systems in mechanical and electronic designs.

 In part, this is to support all the tech they've acquired for autonomous autos.

 - Multi-discipline MCAD = $3.7 billion (like high-end @PTC_Creo )

 - Design-focused MCAD = $2.8 billion (like @Solidworks, low-end Creo)

 - CAM without CAD bundled in = $1.4 billion

 Many more billions in other areas of CAD.
 Where CAD vendors get their revenues from: